Effective date: 19/10/2022

 We also share the minimum necessary information where required or entitled by law, legal process, or professional ethical or law enforcement reporting purposes.
 This may include notifying appropriate authorities, regulators or law enforcement agencies, or allowing them confidential access to specific information as part of an inspection or review, or to prevent fraud or cybercrime or any threats.
 If these circumstances arise, we will inform you wherever possible.

-Where you have indicated to us on a questionnaire or in response to an email that you would be happy to share your experience of receiving therapy provided by ieso to raise awareness of our service or for therapist training purposes, or to participate in some user experience evaluations, we will use your contact details to give you more information and process your information further for this purpose if you subsequently give your consent, which would include wider sharing of your personal data as agreed with you.
+If you indicate to us on a questionnaire or in response to an email that you would be happy to share your experience of receiving therapy provided by ieso to raise awareness of our service or for therapist training purposes, or to participate in some user experience evaluations, we will use your contact details to give you more information and process your Personal Data further for this purpose if you subsequently give your consent, which would include wider sharing of your Personal Data as agreed with you.

-If you agree to leave a review of our service on an external site, then the process will include giving a name, email address, star-rating, comment and optional photograph to the 3rd party site e.g. Trustpilot, who will then be the controller of this data.
-The third-party will not receive any data before your agreement.
+If you agree to leave a review of our service on an external site, then the process will include giving a name, email address, star-rating, comment and optional photograph to the 3rd party site e.g. Trustpilot, who will then be the controller of this Personal Data.
+The third-party will not receive any Personal Data before your agreement.

-In order to conduct research, we sometimes partner with researchers outside of ieso, e.g. university research groups.
-When this happens, we remove directly identifiable information from the data we share with them, so they will be unable to identify anyone personally.
-All partners also sign a legal agreement that any data they receive is kept confidential and secure.
+In order to conduct research and development to improve treatment outcomes and help more people get treatment earlier, we sometimes partner with external researchers, e.g. university researchers or potential future commercial partners.
+When this happens, we ensure that the data is deidentified and that they will be unable to identify anyone personally.
+All partners also sign a legal agreement that any Personal Data they receive is kept confidential and secure.

 In such circumstances, we would inform you wherever possible.

-Transferring data outside the UK, and holidays during treatment
+Transferring Personal Data outside the UK, and holidays during treatment

-We will not sell or share your personal information for direct marketing or other promotional purposes.
+We will not sell your Personal Data for direct marketing or other promotional purposes.

 We place great importance on the security of personal identifiable information associated with our patients.
-We have put controls in place to safeguard the personal information that you provide, applying physical, technical and procedural measures against the loss, misuse and alteration of personal information under our control.
+We have put controls in place to safeguard the Personal Data that you provide, applying physical, technical and procedural measures against the loss, misuse and alteration of Personal Data under our control.